Towards practical secure delegated quantum computing with semi-classical light: Introduction

 \begin{theorem}[Secure Delegated Quantum Computation from weak coherent pulses, informal]

-There exists an efficient composably secure SDQC protocol for delegating $\mathsf{BQP}$ computations with an exponentially-low security error in which the client only sends weak coherent pulses and the server only manipulates interacting quantum emitters.
+There exists an efficient composably secure SDQC protocol for delegating classical input and output $\mathsf{BQP}$ computations with an exponentially-low security error in which the client only sends weak coherent pulses and the server only manipulates interacting quantum emitters.

 \end{theorem}